 Call Number: Reading Room Study Aids KF5695.Z9 W74

 This study aid provides an overview of major topics in land use planning and development regulation.
-In addition, the online practioner version of this hornbook offers additional annotations and citations of authority, updated regularly.
+In addition, the online practitioner version of this hornbook offers additional annotations and citations of authority, updated regularly.
 Some topics covered include zoning basics and process; subdivision and planned unit development control law; growth management and smart growth; constitutional limits on land use controls; aesthetic regulation and historic preservation; regulation and protection of environmentally sensitive lands; agricultural land protection and preservations; and eminent domain.
 Land Use Planning and Development Regulation Law is also available online via West Academic Study Aids.

 This study aid is designed to aid both first year students who are introduced to the concepts of land use planning and zoning in their first year property course, and also for upper-level students engaged in more detailed coursework on land use planning and zoning.
 This study aid covers police power, takings, and zoning; zoning forms of action, economic discrimination and zoning; wetlands and beaches; and other issues such as the First Amendment and zoning.

 This work covers all aspects of zoning law.
 It also includes some particularly useful introductory chapters such as "Players in the Land Use Game" and a research guide "Land Use Resources on the Internet."
 (This treatise was formerly referred to as Anderson's American Law of Zoning.)